 Example: cp *.* ../backup& (cp is for copy)

 - How do you execute one program from within another?

 The system calls used for low-level process creation are "execlp()" and "execvp()".
 The "execlp()" call overlays the existing program with the new one, runs that and exits.
 The original program gets back control only when an error occurs.execlp(path,file_name,arguments..); //last argument must be NULL

 A variant of "execlp()" called "execvp()" is used when the number of arguments is not known in advance.execvp(path,argument_array); //argument array should be terminated by NULL

-The term IPC (Inter-Process Communication) describes various ways by which different process running on some operating system communicate between each other.
+- What is IPC?
+What are the various schemes available?The term IPC (Inter-Process Communication) describes various ways by which different process running on some operating system communicate between each other.
 Various schemes available are as follows: